readwritetools/rwt-lineup/readme.md

       view when the page is loaded.
    * The menu has an event interface for expanding and collapsing itself.
    * The menu emits a custom event to close sibling menus and dialog boxes.
-   * Menu items may be kept separate from the web component, allowing the webmaster to change its contents in a single centralized place.
+   * Menu items may be kept separate from the DOM component, allowing the webmaster to change its contents in a single centralized place.
 Alternatively, menu items may be slotted directly between the component's opening and closing tags.
    * A keyboard listener is provided to allow a shortcut key to expand/collapse the